-Each massage is different and what we do depends on one's individual needs and preferences.
+Each massage is different and what is done depends on one's individual needs and preferences.
 Therapeutic massage should be driven by client needs and assessment rather than technique.
 However below are some examples of techniques often incorporated.

 Deep Tissue: